YG3-ai/Capsule/README.md

 ## Why

-An LLM can write a three.js game from top to bottom.
-What it can't do well is **place things in 3D space** — "move the crate two meters left and rotate it 30°" is painful in code and trivial with a mouse.
+AI is a great pair programmer.
+What it can't do well is **place things in 3D space and design levels** — "move the crate two meters left and rotate it 30°" is painful in code and trivial with a mouse.
 Capsule is the viewport that closes that gap.
-You drag objects where they go; the agent owns everything else as text it can read and edit with zero roadblocks.
+You drag objects where they go and easily slot in AI assistants to help with backend tasks and code.
+We purposefully have avoided the bloat typical game editors introduce.

 Readability is the whole point.
 No webpack, no Vite, no transpile step, no opaque artifact — so any model can open the source and have a working game one second later.